17 Ways To Avoid Back Pain When Driving Long Distance

-Which has been the cause of many RTA deaths as well as broken fingers, arms, hands and noses.
+And this has been the cause of many RTA deaths as well as broken fingers, arms, hands, and noses.

-However keeping your hands at 9 and 3 will keep you safe if the airbag deploys and also will ensure you keep the symmetry which helps you to stay aligned and pain-free on your journey.
+Keeping your hands at 9 and 3 on the other hand will keep you safe if the airbag deploys and will also keep you aligned and pain-free on your journey.